-8.5 3D .0524 - NSPS (Visible Emissions)
+8.5 Sec.
+3D-0524 - NSPS (Visible Emissions)

-Rule 3D .0524 incorporates the NSPS regulations in 40 CFR Part 60 by reference.
+Sec.
+3D-0524 incorporates the NSPS regulations in 40 CFR Part 60 by reference.
 40 CFR 60.43b(f) of the NSPS details the requirements for visible emissions from boilers subject to Subpart Db.

 Visible emissions shall not exceed 20% opacity when averaged over a six-minute period, except that six-minute periods averaging not more than 27% opacity may occur not more than once in any hour as determined by U.S. EPA Reference Method 9 (40 CFR 60 - Appendix A, amended November 14, 1990, or the most recent, approved version of the method at the time of testing).
-This limit shall apply at all times, except during periods of startup, shutdown or malfunction in accordance with NSPS Subpart Db, 40 CFR 60.43b(f) and (g) and Rule 3D .0524.
+This limit shall apply at all times, except during periods of startup, shutdown or malfunction in accordance with NSPS Subpart Db, 40 CFR 60.43b(f) and (g) and Sec.
+3D-0524.

-8.6 3D .0524 - NSPS (Annual Capacity Factor)
+8.6 Sec.
+3D-0524 - NSPS (Annual Capacity Factor)

-Rule 3D .0524 incorporates the NSPS regulations in 40 CFR Part 60 by reference.
+Sec.
+3D-0524 incorporates the NSPS regulations in 40 CFR Part 60 by reference.
 40 CFR 60.44b(k) of the NSPS details the requirements for calculating the annual capacity factor to avoid the nitrogen oxide emissions standard for applicable boilers subject to Subpart Db.

 The applicant has requested that a federally enforceable permit condition which limits the annual capacity factor for natural gas to 10% or less be included in their air quality permit.
 This restriction enables the applicant to be exempt from the NOx standard in NSPS Subpart Db pursuant to 40 CFR 60.44b(d) and the accompanying requirement for a continuous emissions monitoring system.
-However, the permittee has decided to install a continuous emissions monitor for NO ${\rm x}$ and will maintain and operate it in accordance with NSPS Subpart Db, 40 CFR 60.48b and Rule 3D .0524 - NSPS even though they are not subject to these requirements.
+However, the permittee has decided to install a continuous emissions monitor for NO_x and will maintain and operate it in accordance with NSPS Subpart Db, 40 CFR 60.48b and Sec.
+3D-0524 - NSPS even though they are not subject to these requirements.

 The applicant has been submitting records on a semiannual basis documenting the annual capacity factor.
-The latest records received on January 15, 2013 show the annual capacity factor is less than one percent, which meets the requirement of this rule.
+The latest records received on January 30, 2020 show the highest 12-month rolling annual capacity factor is 4.7 percent from November 2019, which meets the requirement of this rule.